ENCODE-DCC/encoded/src/encoded/schemas/changelogs/target.md

 ## Changelog for target.json

+### Schema version 11

+* *investigated_as* enum list was modified.
+The following terms were removed:
+  - "nucleotide modification"
+  - "other post-translational modification"

+  and the following terms were added:
+  - "Co-factor"
+  - "Cohesin"
+  - "DNA replication"
+  - "DNA repair"
+  - "RNA polymerase complex".

 ### Schema version 10

 * Property modifications depends on genes and the default for modifications is removed.
 In other words, only gene targets can have modifications.